OsbornePro/BTPS-SecPack/docs/index.rst

 Create the Scheduled Task to Import Events into SQL Database

 * Place the powershell script `Import-EventsHourly.ps1 <https://github.com/OsbornePro/BTPS-SecPack/blob/master/WEF%20Application/Import-EventsHourly.ps1>`_ into ``C:\Users\Public\Documents`` (*this is to match the Task Template in this repo*) or wherever you prefer to store this script.
-Be sure to sign it with a trusted Code Signing Certificate in your environment (*Import Code Signing Cert Info **"Trusted Publishers"** store in* ``certmgr.msc``).
+Be sure to sign it with a trusted Code Signing Certificate in your environment (*Import Code Signing Cert Info* **"Trusted Publishers"** *store in* ``certmgr.msc``).
 This prevents it from running malicious code.
 Modify the permissions so  only administrators can modify the script.
-Have this run every hour on minute 55.
+Have this run every **hour on minute 55**.
 This leaves time for the events to get imported into the SQL database.
 Then on the hour, have the next task run.
 * Create a scheduled task that runs once an hour on the hour.
 You can use my template `TaskImportFile.xml <https://github.com/OsbornePro/BTPS-SecPack/blob/master/WEF%20Application/TaskImportFile.xml>`_.
 Import this task and you should only need to define the user with Batch and Service permissions to run the script.